wouter-veeken/wouter.tech/content/blog/translating-flare-without-lingo.md

 This is just to provide an overview.
 It is not a table of contents.

-## Preparing your project for translation
+## <a name="PreparingYourProjectForTranslation"></a>Preparing your project for translation

 Open your project in Flare and select **Project > Export Project** to create a copy.
+Tips:

+* Select **Export From** > **Using Conditions** to exclude drafts and other files you don't want translated.

+    **NOTE:** You might think it clever to use a special condition tag to explicitly mark files for translation, but bear in mind you'll be building the project afterwards.
+So if you do use a special tag, make sure you include in your export all the files required for a successful build.

-I recommend appending the filename with the source and target language codes, e.g. `my_flare_project_en-US_fr-FR.flprj` if you're translating from (US) English to French.
+* I recommend appending the filename of the exported project with the source and target language codes.
+E.g. if you're translating from (US) English to French, save as `my_flare_project_en-US_fr-FR.flprj`.

 ## Preparing your translation package with Rainbow